lac-dcc/BenchGen/README.md

 ## Structure

-There are two main directories in the project, `src` and `Bench-Metrics`:
+There are a main directories in the project, `src`:

 [src](./src/): code components of BenchGen can be found in the `src` folder, each documented in their own directories. \
-[Bench-Metrics](./Bench-Metrics): the Benchmark Metrics is a part of the project that collects metrics from benchmarks.

 ## Documentation